-- Any data returned is the data contained on the primary database record referenced by the secondary record. - You cannot use DB_GET_BOTH and related flags with DB->get() and a secondary database.
-Instead, you must use DB->pget().
-Also, in that case the primary and secondary key given on the call to DB->pget() must match the secondary key and associated primary record key in order for that primary record to be returned as a result of the call.
+- Any data returned is the data contained on the primary database record referenced by the secondary record. - You cannot use DB_GET_BOTH and related flags with Db::get() and a secondary database.
+Instead, you must use Db::pget().
+Also, in that case the primary and secondary key given on the call to Db::pget() must match the secondary key and associated primary record key in order for that primary record to be returned as a result of the call.

-For example, suppose you are using the databases, classes, and key extractors described in Implementing Key Extractors (page 59).
+For example, suppose you are using the databases, classes, and key extractors described in Implementing Key Extractors (page 51).
 Then the following searches for a person's name in the secondary database, and deletes all secondary and primary records that use that name.

 '''

-#include <db.h>

-#include <string.h>
+#include <db_cxx.h>

-...

-'''

-'''

-DB sdbp;

-/ Secondary DB handle /

-DBC cursorp;

-/ Cursor /

-DBT key, data;

-/ DBTs used for the delete /

-char search_name = "John Doe"; / Name to delete /

-/ Primary and secondary database opens omitted for brevity. /
+....

+Db my_database(NULL, 0);

+Db my_index(NULL, 0);

-/ Get a cursor on the secondary database /
+// Get a cursor on the secondary database

+Dbc cursorp;

-sdbp->cursor(sdbp, NULL, &cursorp, 0);
+my_index.cursor(NULL, &cursorp, 0);

-Zero out the DBT before using it.

-memset(&key, 0, sizeof(DBT));

-memset(&data, 0, sizeof(DBT));

-key.data = search_name;
+// Name to delete

+char search_name = "John Doe";

+// Instantiate Dbts as normal

-key.size = strlen(search_name) + 1;
+Dbt key(search_name, strlen(search_name) + 1);

+Dbt data;

-/ Position the cursor /
+// Position the cursor

-while (cursorp->get(cursorp, &key, &data, DB_SET) == 0)
+while (cursorp->get(&key, &data, DB_SET) == 0)

-cursorp->del(cursorp, 0);
+cursorp->del(0);

 '''